Codpoe/hookso/README.md

 ## Features

-- ✨ Use react hooks to define and manage state without any magic
+- ✨Use react hooks to define and manage state without any magic
-- ✅ Minimalist API, with Typescript type hints
+- ✅Minimal API, with Typescript type hints
-- 🚀 can use react context
+- 🚀can use react context
-- 🎉 Decentralized state management
+- 🎉Decentralized state management

 ## Online experience